 BSPM526 (cross-listed as BIOL526) Evolutionary Ecology

-Description: Offered in Fall semesters of odd years.
-This course is designed for graduate and advanced undergraduate students.
+Description: This course is designed for graduate and advanced undergraduate students.
 The format of the course will be a combination of lecture and discussion.
 Instructors will give background lectures, and students will lead discussion sessions on a variety of topics covered each week.
 Lectures and assigned readings are designed to provide a foundation in evolutionary ecology and provide a sampling of specific topics.
+This class is only offered in Fall semesters of odd years.